EricssonResearch/dnt/miki/doc/stream_compiler.md

 The `interface` refers to an interface defined in the *interfaces* section by name.

-## Validations

-Validation of `headername` is performed immediately, and a pointer to the corresponding header descriptor is stored.

 ## Compiling the action descriptors into Actions

-The result of this parsing is a linked list of action descriptors that will be compiled into an array of Action structures.
+The result of this parsing is a linked list of action descriptors that will be compiled into an array of Action structures when creating the action pipeline..

 ## Additional comments